YPares/porcupine/README.md

 myTask :: (LogThrow m) => PTask m () ()  -- The task that performs all the operations myTask =
-      getOption ["options"]  -- First we request value for a parameter (docField @"text-length" (10::Int)
+      getOption ["options"]  -- First we request value for a parameter (docField @"replications" (10::Int)
-	     -- The param is named "text-length" and will by default have a value of 10 "The length of the text to output")
+	     -- The param is named "replications" and will by default have a value of 10 "The length of the text to output")
   >>> arr generateTxt -- Then we create a text of that length
   >>> writeData resultFile -- And finally we write it in the sink